“One day they’re going to write a blues song about fighters. It'll just be for slow guitar, soft trumpet and a bell." ~ Sonny Liston

 A reporter asks the boxer if he has what it takes to beat the up and coming Joe Frazier.
 “It’ll be like shooting fish in a barrel,” he replies confidently.

 Sadly, that boxer never would reach the top again.
 Heroin, the mafia and a string of hangers-on already had an iron-clad grip on his destiny.
-Within three years he would be dead, his bloated corpse remaining undiscovered for more than a week.
+Within three years he would be dead, his bloated corpse remaining undiscovered for around a week before being discovered on 5 January 1971.
 An unceremonious end to one of boxing’s greatest warriors.

 Nobody knows when he was born, not even the man himself.
 His death was similarly ambiguous.
 The ballad of Charles ‘Sonny’ Liston played out like a Shakespearean tragedy from beginning to end.

-The 24th of 25 children, born into a sharecropping family in Arkansas, Charles ‘Sonny’ Liston’s actual date of birth remains unknown but May 8, 1932, is the date Liston believed to be close enough and one he’d stick with for official purposes throughout his career.
+The 24th of 25 children, born into a sharecropping family in Arkansas, Sonny Liston’s actual date of birth remains unknown but 8 May 1932 is the date Liston believed to be close enough and one he’d stick with for official purposes throughout his career.

 Liston was beaten savagely day in and day out by his father, Tobe, growing up and the blistering welts would remain etched onto his wide frame until the day he died.